-The Corporation's strong performance in 2022 is reflected in its 2022 Corporate Performance Scorecard results, which exceeded target in aggregate.
+The Corporation's strong performance in 2023 is reflected in its 2023 Corporate Performance Scorecard results.
 In evaluating these results, the Board uses informed judgment and takes a holistic view, considering circumstances such as the macroeconomic environment and other relevant factors that may not be reflected in the performance rating for each scorecard category.
-After consideration of the results for the Corporation's 2022 Corporate Performance Scorecard, the Board elected to apply positive discretion to the corporate performance factor from 102% to 130%.
-This decision was heavily influenced by the view that the unadjusted scorecard was not fully reflective of the Corporation's record operational and financial performance, and in recognition of the organization's exceptional efforts, ingenuity and tenacity in achieving record production of more than 110,000 barrels per day in 4Q2022, far exceeding expectations and offsetting the impact of the unexpected electrical event, and in mitigating the impacts of unexpectedly high inflation and challenging supply chains.
-The Board was also cognizant of the positive shareholder experience in 2022.
+After consideration of the results for the Corporation's 2023 Corporate Performance Scorecard, and taking into account the overall financial and operational performance of the Corporation in 2023, the Board elected to approve the 2023 Corporate Performance Scorecard results on an unadjusted basis.